andre1araujo/YOLO-on-PYNQ-Z2/README.md

 ﻿# :warning: Disclaimer
-> This repository is pretty much finished and with all the files necessary to develop de project but there will be some minor updates on the future.
+> This repository is pretty much finished and with all the files necessary to develop de project.
 There is a [step-by-step tutorial on Gitbook](https://andre-araujo.gitbook.io/yolo-on-pynq-z2/) that you can read that explains the whole process.

 ---